 - Follow the recommended spacing for the given variety.
 A common recommendation is 15 to 20 feet between avocado trees.
 We have small shrubs growing within 10 feet of ours.

-- Some sources recommend planting avocado trees in the spring, but we’ve successfully planted two in the fall here in California.
+- Some sources recommend to plant avocado trees in the spring, but we’ve successfully planted two in the fall here in California.
 I actually find it less maintenance at that time, as the mild rainy winter approaches and the tree needs less supplemental water.
 In contrast, spring planting is best in colder climates – so the baby tree can become established before winter.

 - Dig a hole slightly larger than the root ball (but not much deeper), gently loosen the roots if they’ve become wound and bound, and place the root ball in the hole.
 Don’t yank on the trunk.
 The top of the root ball should be level with the surrounding soil or just above, but never below.